 The advantage contextual targeting has its compliance with the GDPR due to its minimal reliance on intimate personal details to serve relevant ads.
 This makes it safer for advertisers who want to avoid the GDPR (provided they don’t collect or use any personal data), while still benefiting from relevant advertising.
 In fact, when GDPR took effect, many publishers shifted from behavioral to contextual advertising and saw improved ROI.

 It’s certainly possible to increase your click-through rates, conversion rates, and ROI with behavior-targeted ads.
 However, it’s also feasible you’ll hurt your metrics if you come off overly invasive.
 Weigh the pros and cons of using behavioral advertising in your campaigns and decide whether you’ll use behavioral or contextual ads.

-Request an Instapage Enterprise Demo today to discover how to scale your post-click landing pages.
+Request an Instapage 14-day free trial today to discover how to scale your landing pages.